Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/fm_access_management.md

 ---
 title: "Access Management using Flow Manager"
 linkTitle: "Flow Manager access management "
 weight: 140
----You can use {{< TransferCFT/suitevariablesFlowManager  >}} to define and control Transfer CFT access management as described in the following sections.
+--- You can use {{< TransferCFT/suitevariablesFlowManager  >}} to define and control Transfer CFT access management as described in the following sections.

 ****How it works****